vmware/dod-compliance-and-automation/aria/automation/8.x/inspec/vmware-vra-8x-stig-baseline/README.md

 Repository paths:
 * [Photon](https://github.com/vmware/dod-compliance-and-automation/tree/master/photon/3.0/inspec/vmware-photon-3.0-stig-inspec-baseline)

-See the [InSpec docs](https://www.inspec.io/docs/reference/profiles/) for more info on profile dependencies and inheritence
+See the [InSpec docs](https://www.inspec.io/docs/reference/profiles/) for more info on profile dependencies and inheritance

 ## How to run InSpec locally from Powershell on Windows